RahulKumar-98/osticket-prereqs/README.md

 <p>
 Next, we will have to register PHP in IIS Manager.
-Search Internet Information Services (IIS) Manager from the search bar by the start menu, right click and select "Run as Administrator".
+Search Internet Information Services (IIS) Manager from the search bar in the Start menu, right-click, and select "Run as Administrator".
 </p>
 <br />